jomonkj/yii3-kitchen-sink/docs/1-Intro.md

 ## Changes Overview

 Here are the main changes in Yii 3.
-You can check the complete [CHANGELOG](https://github.com/yiisoft/yii-core/blob/master/CHANGELOG.md#300-under-development) for an exhaustive list.
+You can check the complete [CHANGELOG](https://github.com/yiisoft/yii-core/blob/master/CHANGELOG.md#300-under-development) and the [UPGRADE](https://github.com/yiisoft/yii-core/blob/master/UPGRADE.md) guide for an exhaustive list.

 ### **Source Code Splitting**